-Guidelines for a Sea Kayaking Tour (Day Long) in Canadian Waters
+Guidelines for Sea Kayaking in Canadian Waters

 Sheltered* water: Minimum of one guide (assistant or leader)